johnandrea/passenger-list-convert/README.md

 ## Output

-The output file is available here in the output directory.
+The output file is available here in the "result" directory.

 ## Limitations